 What Is a Mortgage?

 A mortgage is a loan given by a bank or financial institution to help you buy a property.
 Instead of paying the full price at once, you pay a down payment, and the bank pays the remaining amount to the seller.
+You then repay the loan in monthly installments (EMIs) over a long period, usually between 5 and 25 years.
+Until the loan is fully repaid:- The property remains registered in your name

 - The bank holds a financial charge on the property